 Each assessment event must be successfully completed in order to demonstrate competence in each unit.
-You will be provided instructions for uploading each assessment via the learner online portal.
+You will be provided instructions for uploading each assessment via the Online Learner Portal.
 You will receive feedback on each assessment within 5 working days.
 If you do not successfully complete an assessment event you will be given the opportunity to resubmit the assessment.
 Refer to the feedback provided by your mentor.
-You will have one (1) week to resubmit your assessment, unless other arrangements have been negotiated with your mentor.
+You will have one (1) week to resubmit your assessment, unless other arrangements have been negotiated with your mentor/trainer.
 Only two (2) attempts may be made on each individual assessment event within your current enrolment.

 Assessment methods may include: